Pipeline schedules (FREE)

-NOTE: Note: Pipelines execution timing is dependent on Sidekiq's own schedule.
+NOTE: Pipelines execution timing is dependent on Sidekiq's own schedule.

 In the Schedules index page you can see a list of the pipelines that are scheduled to run.
 The next run is automatically calculated by the server GitLab is installed on.

-You can pass any number of arbitrary variables and they will be available in
+You can pass any number of arbitrary variables.
+They are available in

 GitLab CI/CD so that they can be used in your

-To configure that a job can be executed only when the pipeline has been scheduled (or the opposite), you can use only and except configuration keywords.
+To configure a job to be executed only when the pipeline has been

 The pipelines are not executed exactly on schedule because schedules are handled by Sidekiq, which runs according to its interval.